ethier-lab/AxoNet-fiji/README.md

 3. Restart Fiji
 4. Load an image by dragging its file to the Fiji window.
 	-Your image may be any size!
-5. Find AxoNet under **"Plugins"** on the Fiji toolbar
+5. Find AxoNet in the bottom of the **"Plugins"** menu on the Fiji toolbar
-	-This may be towards the bottom of the drop-down menu (you may have to scroll down).
+	-This is towards the bottom of the drop-down menu (you have to scroll down by clicking the arrow on the bottom).
  	-Click **AxoNet** to run!